MarkSchae/MARSCH25097_PTO2501_GroupA_MarkSchaefer_CDV01/README.md

     🔥 **High-Pressure, Low-Drama**
-    - I enjoy the feeling completing tasks whilst under preasure.
+    - I enjoy the feeling of completing tasks whilst under pressure.
 I believe that deadlines help keep me focused and in the flow.
 However, I do prefer working with colleagues who manage stress calmly and professionally rather than creating conflict.
     - I strongly dislike environments where people become aggressive, assign blame, or create unnecessary drama under pressure.

     🌟 **I imagine the correct work environment for me to be something like:**

     - ✅ Small to mid-sized teams where I can collaborate but also focus on independent tasks.
-    - ✅ Tech startups or product-based companies that encourage innovation and do not handcuf their employees with fear of failure.
+    - ✅ Tech startups or product-based companies that encourage innovation and do not handcuff their employees with fear of failure.
     - ✅ Developer teams with a strong learning culture (e.g., code reviews, mentorship, and open discussions).
     - ✅ Remote or hybrid work environments where I can engage with teammates but also have my own focused work time.